drshahizan/Python-big-data/assignment/ass7/hpdp/readme.md

    - Share both the Markdown document and the Colab notebook with your lecturer, following the specified instructions for submission and evaluation.

 ## 🚀 Group Collaboration Instructions
-This assignment is designed for group work (4 persons/group), emphasizing the importance of teamwork.
+This assignment is designed for group work (4 persons/ group), emphasizing the importance of teamwork.
 Please complete the Google Sheets page with your group information [**here**](https://docs.google.com/spreadsheets/d/1vLDgDAu2ai9rAOIKUfE1xUfTEvK2ikpXJ_1F-Xqtk_c/edit?pli=1#gid=175160878).
 Update the group information with the following details:

 | Team | Library 1 | Library 2 | Library 3 | Dataset |  File |
 | ----- | ----- | ------ | ------ |  ------ | :------: |